jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: A dime has 118 ridges around the edge.
+⚡<!-- FUNFACT --> Fun fact: The symbol on the pound key (#) is called an octothorpe..

 </div>